UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 <opt text="NumPy contains constants and mathematical functions">

-This is another big perk of NumPy as it contains multiple other functions and constants
+This is another benefit of NumPy as it contains multiple other functions and constants

 </opt>